Dmeowmixer/ReChargeCSBookmarklet/README.md

 * <div id="sitePenResultsDiv"> created on running bookmarklet code, will append to bottom of page
 * Sizes are set utilizing creation of h1 to h4 tags (I tried setting a fontSize property which I could not get to work despite trying to clear styles.
 Would try to reimplement variable appeared * 10 fontSize given more time for better representation of # of word appearances)
 * Did not minify code for readability purposes

+#ToDo:
+* Dynamically set font-size attribute
+* Append to top of page
+* Adjust placement of words instead of list